Our focus is on distressed, injured, pregnant cats or moms with kittens.

 Help the cat

-Better yet, would be for you to become a rescuer and help the cat by bringing it inside and helping it.
-This seems like a big ask but it is what rescuers do.
-Help the animal that comes to you.
+Better yet, would be for you to become a rescuer and bring the cat inside to help it.
+This seems like a big ask, but it is what rescuers do.